 Background on the Battleground

-Given the historically poor performance of government, the public’s opinion can easily be brought to define Kelo as a decision that betrays the small businessperson and working class residents, as well as, weaken efforts to erase racially imposed economic disparities.
+The public defines Kelo as a decision that betrays the small businessperson and working-class residents and ineffective efforts to erase racially imposed economic disparities.
 But, the dissent of Justice Sandra Day O’Connor is probably best overall.

 How about seeing INTERNATIONAL HOUSE as an example?
-Located at 500 Riverside Drive, 122nd Street) New York, NY 10027 http://www.ihouse-nyc.org/ This is a stretch, nuy Columbia offers a very nice “extra-large” apartment with private bathroom at $12,090/month and other less luxurious accommodations to full-time graduate students.
+Located at 500 Riverside Drive, 122nd Street) New York, NY 10027 http://www.ihouse-nyc.org/ This is a stretch.
+Still, Columbia offers a very nice “extra-large” apartment with a private bathroom at $12,090/month and other less luxurious accommodations to full-time graduate students.
 They are available only during the academic year; undergraduates are welcome in the summer.
 Applications are required if stays of 30 days or more are intended.

 Is there anyother way to look at the this?
 There must be a way…